DataDog/documentation/content/en/security/application_security/threats/threat-overview.md

 The ASM Threats Overview provides an at a glance view of your application and API posture, highlighting trends, service exposure, attack traffic, and the impact on business logic.
 Users can quickly pivot from widgets to related traces.

-The Threats Overview is divided into several sections, each focusing on a different aspect of security with supporting information.
+Each section of Threats Overview focuses on a different aspect of security with supporting information.

 ## Sections